KyleJonesNV/frontend-notes/README.md

 ## Test it out

-The application is currently hosted [here](http://frontend-notes.s3-website-eu-west-1.amazonaws.com/) It is setup with a test user so feel free the add new topics and notes
+The application is currently hosted [here](http://frontend-notes.s3-website-eu-west-1.amazonaws.com/) It is setup with a test user so feel free to add new topics and notes if you would like to see how it works.

 ## Running locally